Mountaineering Basics: How to Get Into Mountaineering

 You don’t have to get all of the latest and greatest gear in order to mountaineer.
 Many local companies and even guides offer gear to rent.
 This is often the most cost-effective option when getting started with alpinism, since mountaineering gear is not cheap.

 However, there are a few mountaineering essentials that you’ll need, even if you aren’t getting into technical terrain.
 You don’t need to go bonkers, identify the essential items you’ll need, decide what you can borrow or rent and pick up things that will be specific to you or have multiple uses.
-Once you start learning mountaineering, slowly acquire the gear you need through watching for sales.
+Once you start learning mountaineering, slowly acquire the gear you need by finding discounts and sales.

 6. Training for Mountaineering

-A huge part of mountaineering is physical suffering.
-Whether that be from the cold, long miles, steep gains, or spending countless days cooped up in a tent.
-Your body needs to be prepared for extreme conditions and be able to carry lots of weight.
+A huge part of mountaineering is physical suffering, whether that be from the cold, long miles, steep gains, or spending countless days cooped up in a tent.
+Your body needs to be prepared for extreme conditions and able to carry lots of weight.

 Want more tips on how to start training for mountaineering?
-Check step 2 in my post on 7 Tips to Hiking and Summiting Your 1st 14er Peak for training details, and other tips on how to start mountain climbing.
+Check step two in my post on 7 Tips to Hiking and Summiting Your First 14er Peak for training details, and other tips on how to start mountain climbing.

 7. Vaccinate Your Mind from Summit Fever

 Sound decision making is the difference between life and death in the mountains.
-It is easy to stand 200 feet from the summit and think “well I’m so close, I can’t turn around now,” despite the signs of bad weather.
-This can quickly become compounded when you are forced to turn around after investing countless hours (and money) preparing for a climb.
+It is easy to stand 200 feet from the summit and think “Well, I’m so close, I can’t turn around now,” despite the ominous signs of bad weather approaching.
+This poor decision making can quickly become compounded when you are forced to turn around after investing countless hours (and money) preparing for a climb.

 It’s disheartening to turn around, but every real mountaineer has done it, more than once.
 In fact, a 50-percent success rate or less is common in the mountains.
 You must keep mental discipline in order to mitigate risk.

-Mountaineering is inherently dangerous, your situation can deteriorate on a moment’s notice.
+Mountaineering is inherently dangerous, and your situation can deteriorate on a moment’s notice.
 Always be aware of your surroundings, the dangers on your particular climb, as well as your current mental state.
-A lot of this takes practice and experience to truly understand, but it’s essential that you always ask yourself “is this this safest way?”
+A lot of this takes practice and experience to truly understand, but it’s essential that you always ask yourself “is this option safe based on what I know?”

 8. The Summit is Only Half Way

-Mountaineering is 20-percent physical and 80-percent mental.
-Everyone gets really excited for that perfect summit selfie, but it’s important to remember that the reaching the summit is half the battle.
+Mountaineering is 20% physical and 80% mental..
+Everyone gets really excited for that perfect summit selfie, but it’s important to remember that the reaching the summit is only half the battle.

 9. Understanding Consequence